Business

 Have Similar Priorities

-A way to know whether your boss is impressed by you or not is if you prioritize the projects and assignments important to them a priority of yours.
+A way to know whether your boss is impressed by you or not is if you prioritize the projects and assignments important to them as a priority of yours.
 Then, when your boss sees you working hard on the projects important to them, you will surely impress them.

 4. Respect Is Mutual